byteball/obyte-hub/README.md

 ## Customize

 If you want to change any defaults, refer to the documentation of [byteballcore](../../../byteballcore), the core Byteball library `require()`'d from here.

+## Push notifications for Android

+To enable push notifications for the users of your hub you need to create a new project in Google Console https://console.developers.google.com and add Google Cloud Messaging API.
+In your hub's conf (conf.js or conf.json) add these two settings copied from the Google Console:
+* `pushApiProjectNumber`: get it from settings (under dots menu in the upper right)
+* `pushApiKey`: your API key